alexfernandez/alexfernandez.github.io/2016/the-amazing-mind.md

 There is a very simple answer to this question using our definition: no, my color blue is different than your color blue, and will always be.
+Remember, a concept is defined by its relations to all other concepts.
+Since those relations cannot be the same for two different people, the underlying concept is necessarily different.
+Same word, different concepts.

+My color blue is thus unique.
-My color blue is tinged by all of the experiences that I have had in my life where the color blue has played a part: all of the blue things that I have seen have left an imprint.
+My concept of “blue” is tinged by all of the experiences that I have had in my life where the color blue has played a part: all of the blue things that I have seen have left an imprint in the network of concepts that define “blue” for me.
 The same happens to any other person, and so each one will have a different sensation when they see something blue.
 If my relation to blue things has been predominantly positive I may like blue things.
 Conversely, if I have had a very negative experience involving the color blue then I may dislike blue things, consciously or not.